Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 I personally used a Raspberry Pi (3B+) that was sleeping in my drawer.
 There's no specific requirements in terms of performance, as long as it is capable of running a simple Linux server.

-Raspberry Pis are cheap, have a low power consumption and run Linux pretty well, so they are a great fit for this, but any other hardware that match the above requirements will do.
+Raspberry Pis are cheap, have a low power consumption and run Linux pretty well, so they are a great fit for this, but any other hardware that matches the above requirements will do.

 ## The solution